nao-kat/mcp-azure-ai-agent-grounding-bing/README.md

 # mcp-azure-ai-agent-grounding-bing

-# Azure AI Agent on Foundry via MCP + Bing Grounding
+# How to create an agent within Azure AI Foundry that includes both MCP and Grounding with Bing as integrated tools.

 ## 🎯 Overview